Listen to this Article

 Only 2% of attorneys would contact a prospect seven times or more.
 But it can sometimes take that long to make the connection that leads to signing the prospect as a client, Martindale-Avvo stresses.
-Keep up with prospects or your firm will be missing out on valuable revenue.
+Keep up with prospects, or your firm will miss out on valuable revenue.

 Our law firm marketing team works with over 500 practices across the country.
 We can help you with lead generation and nurturing legal leads.
 If your law firm leads aren’t where you want them to be, get in touch and let’s talk!